How to Watch World Cup 2026 Live on Dentsu

 The biggest point is already settled.
 DAZN is set to stream all 104 matches in Japan.
 The terrestrial split is the part that still needs daily confirmation, because selected fixtures will move across national TV partners rather than staying in one place.

-That makes the market easier to understand than it first looks.
+That makes the country easier to understand than it first looks.
 Fans who want wall-to-wall coverage only need one streaming plan.
-Viewers who prefer TV should use the Fuji TV route and the Japan World Cup 2026 broadcasting guide once partner schedules are released.
+Viewers who prefer TV should use the Fuji TV route and the Japan World Cup 2026 broadcasting once partner schedules are released.

 How to Watch Dentsu Live — TV and Online